Mortgage liens: What buyers need to know | key4.ch

 Mortgage liens – the foundation of real estate financing

-Pledging is an extremely old concept: In return for a pledge, lenders lend higher amounts of money because they have the security of knowing that they can realize the pledge, should the borrower be unable to pay.
+Pledging is an extremely old concept: Creditors receive a pledge from their debtors as collateral.
+In return, they are prepared to lend higher amounts of money.
+The pledge serves as realizable collateral for the creditor if the debtor is unable to pay.
 However, pledged land cannot simply be handed over, which is why mortgage liens arose as a way of securing debts.
+Today, they are an integral part of real estate financing.

 Your life is complex enough